daydream-computer/daydream-computer.github.io/README.md

 # reasoning

-as enthusiasts, we love talking about our own, and hearing other's experiences with programming.
+as enthusiasts, we love talking about our own, and hearing other people's experiences with programming.

 # the lowercase, tilde.town, and our values